 PDN World in Focus Ultimate Travel Photography Competition SELECT WINNER 2015.
 Information on my blog page.

 American Academy of Pediatrics Section on International Child Health Best Photo 2015 Information on my blog page.

-The Photo Imaging Education Association (PIEA) wrote a story titled "Making an Impact with Photography" about our efforts in Laos.
-It appeared in their Photo Imaging Newsletter Issue 1 March 2011.
-Downloaded from their website: www.pmai.org/piea
+The Photo Imaging Education Association (PIEA) featured an article titled “Making an Impact with Photography” that highlights our contributions in Laos.
+It was published in their Photo Imaging Newsletter Issue 1, March 2011, and can be downloaded from their website at www.pmai.org/piea.